pykeen/bloom-filterer-benchmark/README.md

 ## Comparison

-The bloom filterer is compared to two exact implementations using Python sets and PyTorch (default).
+The bloom filterer is compared the exact implementation using Python sets.
 Several error rates for the bloom filter are shown simultaneously, to show that there's a tradeoff that's possible for each.

-The setup times show the PyTorch implementation is the fastest.
+The setup times show the bloom filterer is faster for larger datasets, though this only has to be done once for any given training.
+The times for both implementations are sub-seconds, so they can be considered negligible.

 <img src="charts/comparison/setup.svg" />

-The Python-based implementation and some settings for the bloom filter outperform the PyTorch implementation.
+The Python-based implementation performs well on smaller datasets, but the bloom filterer clearly wins for larger ones.
+The lookup operation is repeated during training, so these times do add up.

 <img src="charts/comparison/lookup_times.svg" />

-The observed error rates were adjusted by adding `1 / number of triples` in order to make the data plottable on a log scale, since some error rates were zero.
-For smaller datasets, this adjustment is relatively large, but the run times overall are negligible.
-For larger datasets, this adjustment is negligible.
+The error rates make most sense to show on a log scale, but since the exact implementation has a constant error rate of zero, the log scale becomes an issue.
+Therefore, the error rates were all adjusted by adding `1 / number of triples`, which is the minimum possible error for any given lookup task.
+In this chart, you can think of the "adjusted error rate" reported for the exact algorithm as the lower bound.
+Note that several datapoints are shown for the bloom filter, which correspond to different "desired error rates" that are parameterizable in the code.

 <img src="charts/comparison/errors.svg" />

 The following chart shows the tradeoff between the implementations (with all error rates of the bloom filter shown) across all datasets.
+Again, think of the adjusted error rate reported for the exact algorithm as a lower bound.

 <img src="charts/comparison/errors_2d.svg" />